thesurajkamble/kamblesuraj/README.md

 - 🏄‍ Software Engineer | Android Developer |
 - 👨‍💻 Currently Building Koo
-- ⚡ You will find me Geeking out on Fighters Aircrafts, Drones and Radio stuff in my free time.
+- ⚡ You will find me Geeking out on Fighter Aircrafts, Drones and Radio stuff in my free time.
 - 📫 How to reach me: mail me at [thesurajkamble@gmail.com](mailto:thesurajkamble@gmail.com)
 - 🧙‍♂️ Currently working on Advance Android skills.
 - 🎨 Love talking about Android, System Design and obviously Aircrafts